Moniepoint, Kuda and Others are Facing Regulatory Issues

 The CBN has raised questions covering the AML and KYC compliance practices of the mobile money operator’s colossal agent network.

-Moniepoint uses a sizable and sprawling agent network to conduct cash-in, cash-out transactions, and other coverage under its A2F license agreement.
+Moniepoint uses a sizable and sprawling agent network to conduct cash-in, and cash-out transactions, and other coverage under its A2F license agreement.

 It is possible that CBN plans to enforce strict verification rules when bringing in new agents or clients.